What you will need to submit

 - Authors must be authorized to provide a suitable publication license to SPIE; Authors retain copyright of all scientific material

 - SPIE retains rights to distribute and market the official SPIE recording of the presentation and/or submitted video/poster

-- More publication information available on the SPIE Digital Library
+- More publication information available in the SPIE Digital Library

 Questions?
-Contact the program coordinator listed in your spie.org account.
+Contact the SPIE staff coordinator listed in your spie.org account.

-For questions about your presentation, submitting an abstract post-deadline, or the meeting, contact your Conference Program Coordinator.
+For questions about the event, program, your presentation, and/or submitting an abstract, contact your conference program coordinator.